Posts Tagged ‘seo’

 SEO needs to be understood as it encompasses all of the above to some extent and can send you a lot of traffic if harnessed well.
 It is also an ongoing process and will require many adjustments on your site over time to keep things fresh and allow for changes in search engine rules.

 It is certainly possible to manage your own SEO or you can hire someone to help you with it.
-However, there are many people offering SEO services who are not ethical or qualified to help so be very careful who you trust with any SEO activities – and my personal opinion is to never use a SEO company who sends you an email asking for your money.
+However, there are many people offering SEO services who are not ethical or qualified to help so be very careful who you trust with any SEO activities – and my personal opinion is to never use a SEO company who sends you an unsolicited email asking for your money.

 This post is part of Word Constructions’ Setting up a website series